Chapter 4: Construction Details, Section 66: Corrugated Metal Pipe

 During the work, do the following:

-- Upon delivery of the pipe, note whether it is identified by marks or inspection tags (Form TL-0624, “Inspection Release Tag”).
+- Upon delivery of the pipe, note whether it is identified by marks or inspection tags, such as Form TL-0624, “Inspection Release Tag”.
 Check the pipe for damage that may have occurred after inspection at the source.
 Require the repair of minor damage to coatings or galvanizing.
 If satisfactory repair cannot be achieved, require the contractor to remove this unacceptable pipe from the project.
 If the pipe is properly identified as inspected, project personnel normally do not need certificates of compliance or mill test reports.
 An inspector from the Materials Engineering and Testing Services (METS) will have already obtained these documents.

 - Before excavating pipe, require that embankments be constructed as specified.
-Refer to Sheet A-62F of the Standard Plans for excavation and backfill requirements.
+Refer to Sheet A-62F, "Excavation and Backfill — Metal and Plastic Culverts," of the Standard Plans for excavation and backfill requirements.

 For instructions about inspecting backfill, refer to Section 4-19, “Earthwork,” of this manual.
 Corrugated metal pipe can be displaced or damaged during backfill.
 Therefore, insist on precautions to prevent damage.

-- For slotted corrugated steel pipe, ensure installation does not start until after paving has been completed on traffic lanes adjacent to the pipe.
-Ensure materials are prevented from entering pipe slots during backfilling and paving activities.
+- For slotted corrugated steel pipe, make sure installation does not start until after paving has been completed on traffic lanes adjacent to the pipe.
+Make sure materials are prevented from entering pipe slots during backfilling and paving activities.

 - For information about concrete backfill and slurry cement backfill, refer to Section